tuhinaprasad28/Gun-Death-Analysis-in-R/README.md

 (g) Are whites who are killed by guns more likely to die because of suicide or homicide?
 How does this compare to blacks and Hispanics?

 (h) Are police-involved gun deaths significantly different from other gun deaths?
-Assess the relationship between police involvement and other variables.
+Assess the relationship between police involvement and other variables.